High School Juniors and Seniors

 Air Force ROTC FAQS

-See below for answers to some frequently asked questions.
+o or See below for answers to some frequently asked questions.
 For answers to specific Detachment 720 policies or procedures you can contact us directly at 814-865-5453 or use this contact form or email us.

 Q) Can I join if I don’t have an AFROTC scholarship?